twilio/twilio-video-app-react/README.md

 In this hook, the `useEffect` hook is used to subscribe to the `dominantSpeakerChanged` event emitted by the `room` object.
 When this event is emitted, the `setDominantSpeaker` function is called which will update the `dominantSpeaker` variable and trigger a re-render of any components that are consuming this hook.

 For more information on how React hooks can be used with the Twilio Video SDK, see this tutorial: https://www.twilio.com/blog/video-chat-react-hooks.
 To see all of the hooks used by this application, look in the `src/hooks` directory.

+## Configuration

+The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/global.html#ConnectOptions).
+The configuration object for this application can be found in [src/index.ts](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/index.tsx#L19).
+In this object, we 1) enable dominant speaker detection, 2) enable the network quality API, and 3) supply various options to configure the [bandwidth profile](https://www.twilio.com/docs/video/tutorials/using-bandwidth-profile-api).

+### Track Priority Settings

+This application dynamically changes the priority of remote video tracks to provide an optimal collaboration experience.
+Any video track that will be displayed in the main video area will have `track.setPriority('high')` called on it (see the [VideoTrack](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/components/VideoTrack/VideoTrack.tsx#L24) component) when the component is mounted.
+This higher priority enables the track to be rendered at a high resolution. `track.setPriority(null)` is called when the component is unmounted so that the track's priority is set to its publish priority (low).

 ## License